Infineon/mtb-example-xmc-vadc-queue/README.md

 **Note:** Only VS Code is supported.

-1. Follow the instructions from the **In command-line interface (CLI)** section to create the application, and import the libraries using the `make getlibs` command.
+1. Follow the instructions from the **In command-line interface (CLI)** section to create the application, and import the libraries using the `make getlibs` command

-2. Export the application to a supported IDE using the `make <ide>` command.
+2. Export the application to a supported IDE using the `make <ide>` command

-   For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+   For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*)

-3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.
+3. Follow the instructions displayed in the terminal to create or import the application as an IDE project

 </details>

 ## Operation

-1. Connect the board to your PC using a micro-USB cable through the debug USB connector.
+1. Connect the board to your PC using a micro-USB cable through the debug USB connector

 2. Program the board using Eclipse IDE for ModusToolbox&trade; software:

-   1. Select the application project in the Project Explorer.
+   1. Select the application project in the Project Explorer

-   2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.
+   2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**

-3. Connect the voltage sources to the ADC channels.
+3. Connect the voltage sources to the ADC channels

-4. Monitor the `adc_result` array for VADC results of the channels.
+4. Monitor the `adc_result` array for VADC results of the channels

-5. Confirm that the ADC result values are displayed on the UART terminal.
+5. Confirm that the ADC result values are displayed on the UART terminal

    **Figure 1.
 ADC result values in terminal**